stoppelda/PinnacleSupplies/README.md

 Recommendations will be used by the marketing team to better allocate resources, as well as by management to adjust shipping strategies, improve logistics efficiency, and reduce delivery delays.

-An interactive PowerBI dashboard can be downloaded here.

 ### Data structure overview
 Pinnacle Supplies' database structure as seen below consist of three tables: Sales, Customer and Product with a total row count of 6425.